 The Muscle Bully protein powder for dogs is great nutritional support for your dog.
 It is formulated specifically for muscle development and recovery.
 It helps in body composition and performance and helps maintain overall balanced health.

-You can now turn any kibble into a high protein meal dog food.
+You can now turn any kibble into a high-protein meal dog food.
 Build your dog’s muscle definition and size with this mighty supplement that contains all of the beneficial amino acids your dog needs.
 This includes alanine, glutamic acid, arginine, and much more.
 This exclusive product includes beef bone broth for a punch of powerful flavor your pet will love.
 The Muscle Bully is great for nails, skin, ligaments, tendons, and cartilage.

-It aids in immunity, helps support the joint health, detoxifies the liver, and engages the gastro tract to work at its maximum.
+It aids in immunity, helps support joint health, detoxifies the liver, and engages the gastro tract to work at its maximum.
 For younger puppies, this protein powder for dogs is a top choice for helping them in their growth phase.

 3. BSN Amino X Muscle Recovery & Endurance Powder

 The Amino X protein supplement for dogs is an amino acid interfusion.
 Containing 10 grams of micronized amino acids per serving, the Amino X is designed to enhance your dog’s performance and give him maximized recovery.
-This dietary supplement for dogs come in a delicious watermelon flavor for your dog’s enjoyment and is sugar-free.
+This dietary supplement for dogs comes in a delicious watermelon flavor for your dog’s enjoyment and is sugar-free.

 With 30 services contained in one bottle, the Amino X supplement with its high-level amino acids gives that extra support after strenuous activity for the rebuilding of the muscles.
-With the inclusion of the BCAAs to this patented formula, dogs can push harder and train longer as performances are taken to the next level.
+With the inclusion of the BCAAs in this patented formula, dogs can push harder and train longer as performances are taken to the next level.
 It mixes easy and it does not clump as other powders can and can always be bought in 8 other flavors.

 4. Isopure Zero Carb Protein Powder

 This ultimate protein powder for dogs by Isopure is a 100% Whey protein isolate.
 This protein supplement contains zero sugar and comes in seven different wonderous flavors including cookies & cream so your dogs won’t get bored.
 These flavors allow you to create some dynamic recipes.
-Dog owners can choose from low carb options for their pets to choosing zero carbs.
+Dog owners can choose from low-carb options for their pets to choosing zero carbs.
 Weighing in at 1.36 kgs, the Isopure protein powder contains 25 grams of protein from the whey protein isolate per one scoop of serving.

-This blend comes with added vitamins and minerals including magnesium, L-glutamine, vitamin C, phosphorus, and zinc and niacin.
+This blend comes with added vitamins and minerals including magnesium, L-glutamine, vitamin C, phosphorus, zinc, and niacin.
 It also comes as gluten as well as lactose-free for more sensitive dog breeds.
 The Isopure is made with a complete microfiltration process designed by the manufacturers resulting in a unique clear milk protein when dissolved in water.

 5. Optimum Nutrition Gold Standard 100% Micellar Casein Protein Powder

 This Optimum Nutrition designed for dogs is a top seller on today’s market due to its high-quality ingredients.
 This gold standard protein powder comes in five flavors including the natural french vanilla.
-Manufactured with 100% casein protein, this slow acting protein delivers the goods while maintaining its benefits.
-The benefits of casein include delivering branched chain amino acids to the muscles that are in recovery for up to eight hours.
+Manufactured with 100% casein protein, this slow-acting protein delivers the goods while maintaining its benefits.
+The benefits of casein include delivering branched-chain amino acids to the muscles that are in recovery for up to eight hours.
 The Optimum Nutrition protein powder is made exclusively with micellar casein.
 It contains no artificial flavors, synthetic colors, or sweeteners so you can expect a more natural quality to your pet’s supplements.
 There are 24 grams of slowly digested protein per serving.